 Tourists and locals alike will all agree that Fall in Wisconsin is superb!
-We genuinely do have some of the best fall foliage in the nation!
+We genuinely do have some of the best fall foliage in the nation and, more recently, the best bald eagles too!

 Fall features beautiful weather with a cool crispness in the air while leaves change color from green to oranges, yellows, and reds.
 It’s a great time of year for family gatherings as well!
 With traditions such as having Hocus Pocus playing at every sleepover, carving pumpkins, and taking day trips to admire all fall colors – many things make fall in Wisconsin a great place to be!

 The Best Places to See Wisconsin Fall Colors

 1) Door County, Wisconsin

 The 3rd Week of October is the best time to travel to the country.
 Most visitors favor Skyline Road, Fish Creek, Kangaroo Lake Circle, Baileys Harbor, and Horseshoe Bay Drive.
-I love going up to Door County for a long weekend getaway to see the autumn colors.
+I love going to Door County for a long weekend getaway to see the autumn colors in late October.

 2) Devil’s Lake State Park – Sauk County, Wisconsin